NFTs: Valuable Asset Class or A Passing Trend?

 - NFTs can represent real-world items like artwork and real estate.

 - “Tokenizing” these real-world tangible assets makes buying, selling, and trading them more efficient while reducing the probability of fraud.

-- NFTs can also function to represent individuals' identities, property rights, and more.
+- NFTs can represent individuals' identities, property rights, and more.